mtlynch/mtlynch.io/_posts/2018-07-27-resurrecting-2.md

 The [roundtrip.sh](https://github.com/NYTimes/ingredient-phrase-tagger/blob/e414c2ca279f23c99c8338ceba00653d88d40dfe/roundtrip.sh) script in the original repo looked like a good place to start.
 I didn't understand everything it was doing, but I could see from the output that it heavily exercised the library.

-# Finding the golden output
+# Creating golden output

-An end-to-end test typically involves comparison to a "golden output": the output that the developer has
+An end-to-end test typically involves comparison to a "golden output": the output that the developer has verified as correct for the given input.

+1. Feed

+Not all outputs are useful to validate.
+For example, the `roundtrip.sh` prints the time it took to train a model.
+Since I only cared about preserving functionality, it didn't matter that much to me if this process took 401.2 seconds or 399.8 seconds, so I needed to separate the meaningful outputs from the noise.

+# A very basic end-to-end test

-Earlier, I showed that at the end of the script, it produced summary statistics about the model's performance:
+In part one, I showed that the `roundtrip.sh` script ultimately produced summary statistics about the model's performance:

 ```text
 Sentence-Level Stats: